NotVeridion/gestureRecognitionHackUTA24/README.md

 Computer vision project that recognizes gestures and allows users to draw art on canvas through Pygame engine
 ### **Created by: Matthew Nguyen, Vincent Trinh, Luke Siharath, Andrew Trinh**

-This project is built off of an existing computer vision repository created by **Kazuhito Takahashi**.
+This project is built off of an existing computer vision repository created by **Kazuhito Takahashi** and translated by **Nikita Kiselov**.
 See credits and link to original repository at bottom of this README

 ## Controls:
 ###    Gestures